stbiadmin/jdn-website/content/publication/faces/index.md

 to suggest appropriate alternative technical approaches, such as CNN Fine-tuning.
-Finally, I will demonstrate the efficacy, reliability and practical costs of these alternatives by developing and systematically testing an improved end-to-end machine-learning-enabled forensic technique which seeks to confirm the identity of a person from at least two separate images:one downsampled, distorted and noisy and the other a high-resolution control sample.
+Finally, I will demonstrate the efficacy, reliability and practical costs of these alternatives by developing and systematically testing an improved end-to-end machine-learning-enabled forensic technique which seeks to confirm the identity of a person from at least two separate images, one downsampled, distorted and noisy and the other a high-resolution control sample.

   I propose to improve upon previous approaches by -